Acklio/schc-over-lorawan/draft-ietf-lpwan-schc-over-lorawan.md

 * MAX_ACK_REQUESTS: 8

-As only 1 tile is used, its size can change for each downlink, and will be maximum available MTU.
+As only 1 tile is used, its size can change for each downlink, and will be maximum available MTU for unicast.
+For multicast, it has to be the minimum MTU of all devices, RECOMMENDED value is 51.

-_Note_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
+_Note 1_: The Fpending bit included in LoRaWAN protocol SHOULD NOT be used for SCHC-over-LoRaWAN protocol.
 It might be set by the Network Server for other purposes but not SCHC needs.

+_Note 2_: IPv6 multicast addresses must be defined as per [RFC4291].
+LoRaWAN
+multicast group definition in a network server and the relation between those groups and IPv6 groupID are out of scope of this document.

+_Note 3_: LoRa Alliance defined  {{lora-alliance-remote-multicast-set}} as RECOMMENDED way to setup multicast groups on devices and create a synchronized reception window.

 #### Regular fragments